LogoLogo

 Adding a Workflow

-While Workbench provides thousands of community-authored workflows through external repositories, you may need to add your own private workflows.
+While Workbench provides thousands of community-authored workflows through external , you may need to add your own private workflows.
 This offers several benefit:

 1. Custom Logic Definition: